A Premier Coding Workstation that helps increase productivity and accuracy

 The example shown here includes a Covid rule to ensure that a Covid 19 code has a description that matches the code, and a Mesh rule to ensure that a Mesh procedure has a detailed description.

-This example shows potential CCL contribution in a jurisdiction using AR-DRG V7; value is even greater for AR-DRG V10 with its millions of DCLs (Diagnosis Complexity Levels).
+This example shows potential CCL contribution in a jurisdiction using AR-DRG V7; value is even greater for AR-DRG V10 or V10 with millions of DCLs (Diagnosis Complexity Levels).

 Diagnosis plus Procedure

-Traditional code search tools focus on diagnosis and procedure separately, but the Codectomy tool searches for both, displaying matching entries side-by-side.
-This allows coders to code common procedure-diagnosis combinations by a keyword search followed by two clicks or hotkeys.
+Traditional code search tools focus on diagnosis and procedure separately, but the Codectomy tool searches for both as well as official advisories, displaying matching content all at once.
+This allows efficient coding of common procedure-diagnosis combinations as well as prompting coders for applicable advisories.

 Plato has interfaced to prevalent encoder products since the 1990s.
 Codectomy checks the PC for registered encoder products and if a compatible encoder is found, an Encoder button is displayed for coder use.
 This allows coders to make full use of advanced Encoder features while enjoying the interfacing and reporting options provided by Codectomy.